Reading Time: 12 minutes

 Then of course, there’s the ongoing Cubs / White Sox feud.
 Chicagoans are big sports fans and they celebrate hard.

-If you’re moving to Chicago without a lot of money, you’ll be happy to know that the city offers plenty of free activities for old and new.
+If you’re moving to Chicago from NYC without a lot of money, you’ll be happy to know that the city offers plenty of free activities for old and new.
 Illinois residents receive free entry to museums such as Shedd Aquarium or the Art Institute on certain days.
 Enjoy improv?
 Head to the iO Theater for free weekly performances.
-The Cultural Center, Garfield Park Conservatory, the National Museum of Mexian art and the Lincoln Park Zoo are free every day.
+The Cultural Center, Garfield Park Conservatory, the National Museum of Mexican art and the Lincoln Park Zoo are free every day.

 Additionally, Night Out in the Parks lists thousands of free events across the city, including nature walks, circuses, yoga classes, dance and theater performances, and movie screenings and much more.
 Attending these functions would be a great way to get to know people when you move to Chicago.